getsolus/solus-site.github.io/content/blog/2016/05/2016-05-09-this-week-in-solus-install-28/index.md

 > Note also whilst it's a nice thought to integrate Budgie into the logo, we must remember that Budgie is a part of Solus, not the other way around.
 We created Budgie for Solus, as opposed to remixing something that already existed to provide a slightly different desktop experience.

-If you would like to help contribute to this undertaking, feel free to drop a comment [via IRC](https://wiki.solus-project.com/Getting_Involved#IRC) or let Ikey know [here](https://plus.google.com/u/0/+Solus-Project/posts/QjACFNNdMXo)..
+If you would like to help contribute to this undertaking, feel free to drop a comment via IRC or let Ikey know here.
 Otherwise we're going to need to go with some design that Ikey has created, and I assure you, you don't want that.
 He's a coder, not a designer.
 Example follows:

 {{< relimg "Screenshot-from-2016-05-08-19-45-35.png" >}}